superwofy/GD32_I2C_CAN_FIRMWARE/readme.md

 ## Development environment and tools

-This project is compiled with Keil 5.36, ARMC <= 5.06u7.
+This project is compiled with Keil 5.37, ARMCLANG >= 6.18.

 Simulation tools can use ST-Link or JLink.